yormy/tripwire-laravel/_docs/00___TODO.md

 ### Route::TripwireResetRoutes();   // needs to have guest access/ todo also ignored by firewall... how? does this work
 -- generated reset url, how is this not blocked by tripwire ? + in docs

-### what does :redirect_url do in json response ?
-nthing, but is cool to implement to give standard response for a frontend to redirect

 # DOCS
 explain where to place tripwire, if user block => tripwire na user known
 * how to do encyption